Sunday, October 31, 2010

 Other problems that Algeria is facing that make matters worse are water shortages that lead to regular droughts, pollution, lack of sewage control, and pollutants from oil industries.
 The Mediterranean Sea has been contaminated by oil industries which has caused fertilizer runoff and soil erosion.

-up to regenerate the High Plateau.
+In 1981, the High Commission for the Development of the Steppe (HCDS) was set up to regenerate the High Plateau.
 This large area is home to about 7 million Algerians.
 It has much sheep herding and contains very important rivers due to little rainfall.
 The HCDS claims that since it's project has started that 2.6 million hectares of steppe have been restored, while 7 million still require attention.
 President Bouteflika has set aside 2.5 billion dollars for the fight against the desert and the development of their regions.

 By Andrea Belaidi